 The ACGME-accredited one-year neuroradiology fellowship at UMMC is designed to increase knowledge and abilities in all aspects of diagnosis and treatment in neuroradiology.

-Fellows rotate on 13 four-week blocks through clinical services at UMMC, home to Mississippi's only children's hospital and level-1 trauma center.
-There is dedicated exposure to all aspects of diagnostic and interventional neuroradiology, including: brain imaging, pediatric neuroimaging, head, neck and spine imaging, and interventional procedures.
+Fellows rotate on 12 one month blocks through clinical services at UMMC, home to Mississippi's only children's hospital and level-1 trauma center.
+There is dedicated exposure to all aspects of diagnostic and interventional neuroradiology, including: brain imaging, pediatric neuroimaging, head and neck imaging, spine imaging, and interventional procedures.

-Applications are accepted Oct.
-1 -Jan.
-31. The position is filled through the National Residents Matching Program (NRMP).
+Applications are accepted October 1 - December 3.
+The position is filled through the National Residents Matching Program (NRMP).

 An applicant without United States citizenship must have a J-1 visa or a Permanent Resident Card in order to be employed as a resident/fellow at UMMC.
 Graduates of foreign medical schools must have an ECFMG certificate.
 All parts must be current when the applicant begins the program.

 Todd Nichols, MD, is chief of the Division of Neuroradiology and the program director for this fellowship.
-For more information, email the program adminsitrator at email@example.com.
+For more information, email program adminsitrator Dyon Williams.